Best Mattress For Side Sleepers

 Before you make a big purchase with a new mattress, you’ll want to familiarize yourself with the attached sleep trial period, warranty, and return policy.
 A lengthy sleep trial and warranty is the sign of a quality mattress, while a return policy can make a good fallback if your mattress doesn’t come with a sleep trial.

 You’re unlikely to have a chance to try a bed in a box mattress before you buy.
 A sleep trial period lets you try out your mattress at home.
-If you’re unsatisfied with your mattress, you can exchange it for a more fitting bed or return it for a full refund.
+If you’re unsatisfied with your mattress, you can return it for a full refund.

 Most sleep trials range between 90 to 120 nights, some shorter and some longer.
 Companies often ask you to give yourself a month to adjust before deciding if a mattress isn’t right for you, as it takes about a month to adjust to a new sleep surface completely.